 sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt $(lsb_release -cs)-pgdg main" > /etc/apt/sources.list.d/pgdg.list'

-4. Finally, update the repository list and install PostgreSQL on your Ubuntu system:
+4. Finally, install PostgreSQL on your Ubuntu system:

-To be able to install a specific version from the PostgreSQL repository, instead of just
+To install a specific version from the PostgreSQL repository, instead of just

 sudo apt install postgresql-12